If you really want to experience the magic, visit Toledo, also known as The Imperial City at sunset.

-Two medieval bridges cross the river and on the left rises the 16th century Alcazar whereas on the right the spires and towers of the cathedral are silhouetted against the sinking sun.
+Two medieval bridges cross the river, and on the left rises the 16th-century Alcazar, whereas, on the right, the spires and towers of the cathedral are silhouetted against the sinking sun.

-To complete the ´movie set ´both buildings and the narrow streets and houses below are illuminated.
+Buildings and the narrow streets and houses below are illuminated.

 It flourished during Roman times, followed by the Visigoths, the Caliphate of Cordoba and the conquest by Alfonso VI of Castile in 1065.

-The cathedral, built between 1226 and 1493 is a mixture of many styles.
+The cathedral, built between 1226 and 1493, combines many styles.

-Most prominently the seven story high baroque altar.
+Most prominently, the seven-story high baroque altar.

 Toledo Old Town